hanaknight/PageRank/README.md

 INFO:root:rank=9 pagerank=1.9066e-02 url=www.lawfareblog.com/congressional-homeland-security-committees-seek-ways-support-state-federal-responses-coronavirus
 ```

-With the <code> --personalization_vector_query <code> option, a webpage is important only if other coronavirus webpages also think it's important; with the <code> --search_query <code> option, a webpage is important if any other webpage thinks it's important.
+With the <code>--personalization_vector_query<code> option, a webpage is important only if other coronavirus webpages also think it's important; with the <code>--search_query<code> option, a webpage is important if any other webpage thinks it's important.
 Notice that many of the webpages are about Congressional proceedings related to the coronavirus.
 From a strictly coronavirus perspective, these are not very important webpages.
 But in the broader context of national security, these are very important webpages.

 **Part 2: Similar topics**
-Another use of the --personalization_vector_query option is that we can find out what webpages are related to the coronavirus but don't directly mention the coronavirus.
+Another use of the <code>--personalization_vector_query</code> option is that we can find out what webpages are related to the coronavirus but don't directly mention the coronavirus.
 This can be used to map out what types of topics are similar to the coronavirus.

 For example, the following query ranks all webpages by their corona importance, but removes webpages mentioning corona from the results: